Ramochka2020/LinuxServer/README.md

 1. Download the instance's default key form Amazon Lightsail Account page

-2. Move the LightsailDefaultPrivateKey.pema file to your local directory ~/.ssh/
+2. Move the LightsailDefaultPrivateKey.pem file to your local directory ~/.ssh/

 3. Change the directory permissions(write and read)
 	```
 	chmod 700 ~/.ssh
 	```

-4. Login to your instance from your locla terminal
+4. Login to your instance from your local terminal

 	```
 	$ ssh -i ~/.ssh/LightsailDefaultPrivateKey.pem ubuntu@34.213.165.152
 	```

-5. update currently installed packages by runing
+5. Update currently installed packages by runing
 	```
 	$ sudo apt-get update
 	$ sudo apt-get upgrade